anyuzer/draft-ra-wiki/development/databases.md

 ## Why

-Occasionally we need to cache data, either for a limited amount of time, or for the duration of a user's session.
+Occasionally we need persistent, relational data, when we need longer-term storage than [caching](caching.md), e.g. for collecting orders, storing metrics or other shared data.

 ## What